Ohio State will establish a task force to review racial disparities at the university.

 The task force will be chaired by James L. Moore III, vice provost for diversity and inclusion and chief diversity officer, and Tom Gregoire, dean of the College of Social Work.
-According to the statement, the task force will include faculty, staff and student representatives.
+Other members listed on the task force website include:

 In addition, the office of research and the office of diversity and inclusion will establish a $1 million fund to study the causes and effects of racism and racial disparities.